jensteele1/jensteele1.github.io/_research/school_to_work.md

 ## Information Disparities En Route to College and Career

 Steele, J. L. (2021).
 Unpacking variation in college effectiveness: An instrumental variables approach.
 (Working Paper.)

+The question of why postsecondary institutions produce different labor market outcomes is difficult to answer due to unobserved student characteristics that drive institutional choice as well as earnings.
+I leverage students' geographic proximity to three types of U.S. postsecondary institutions---competitive, earnings-enhancing, and Historically Black Colleges and Universities.
+Using a nationally representative random sample, I estimate attainment and earnings effects of first attending each institution type.
+Attending an earnings-enhancing institution predicts higher wages, whereas underrepresented students' attendance at an HBCU predicts lower wages.
+Initial attendance at all three focal types predicts higher rates of bachelor's degree completion and postbaccalaureate pursuit.

 [Working Paper](/files/draft_v5.pdf){: .btn--research}